Incoming First-Year Student FAQs

 A: Students should pre-enroll based on their confidence and comfort level.

 - If they feel confident that they will get an acceptable score, they can choose to enroll in the next course in the sequence or advance themselves in the curriculum (i.e. if they are expecting to do well on the MATH 1910 CASE, they can enroll in MATH 1920).
-If they then wind up not earning the expected credit, they can make changes to their schedule once the system opens back up on August 19th.
+If they then wind up not earning the expected credit, they can make changes to their schedule once the system opens back up during the Add/Drop period in August.

 - If they don’t feel confident that they will get an acceptable score, they can choose to enroll in the first course in a sequence (i.e. start in MATH 1910).
-If they do score high enough for credit, they can make changes to their schedule once the system opens back up on August 19th.
+If they do score high enough for credit, they can make changes to their schedule once the system opens back up during the Add/Drop period in August.

 Courses and Pre-enroll for First Fall Semester